jokilic/receptko/thoughts.md

 * Hero animation when moving from ResultsScreen to RecipeScreen
 * index % 2 == 0 ?
 MyColors.backgroundColor : MyColors.bodyColor - maybe
-* Title has more than 34 words?
+* Title has more than 30 words?
 Add ellipsis
+* SingleChildScrollViews to ListViews
+* Clock icon should have a color depending on the length of time required to make a meal
+* On HomePage create 'Couple of lunch ideas' and randomize for lunch
+* Less letters in HomeScreenRecipe & add one more thing, maybe boolean icons
+* If search results are 0, put some cool graphic